Skip to content

 Implementation process overview

-1. Creating and setting up an Azure AD enterprise application
+1. Create an Azure AD enterprise application

-2. Setting up SAML settings in both systems
+2. Configure SAML settings in both systems

-3. Turning on and testing the SSO integration
+3. Enable and test the SSO connection

 Phase 1: Create Azure AD enterprise application